vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ### Auto Sidebar for Single Pages

-If you wish to automatically generate a sidebar that contains only the header links for the current page, you can use `YAML front matter` on that page:
+To automatically generate a sidebar that contains only the header links for the current page, you can use `YAML front matter` on that page:

 ``` yaml
 ---